Want to earn continuing education credit for this article? Learn more.

 What Is Fear Avoidance?

-As described by Nicole Nelson in the February 2013 issue of Massage Today, fear avoidance is a psychological model that accounts for why certain clients may make the leap from acute to chronic pain.
+Fear avoidance is a psychological model that accounts for why certain clients may make the leap from acute to chronic pain.
 Fear avoidance suggests that it is overly fearful individuals who wind up suffering with chronic pain, to the degree that they avoid seemingly benign movement patterns so as to protect themselves from further pain.

 Developing fear avoidance after enduring significant physical pain is a logical emotional response.
 According to John Fry, PhD, a psychologist in Newport Beach, CA and board member of the National Fibromyalgia Association, “Nobody likes pain.
 You know how bad it’s been in the past, you know how it’s weighed you down, how you ended up in bed.
 You become fearful of moving around.
 You fear what it’s going to be like if it is an episode coming on.”

-Study after study has repeatedly proven that exercise can relieve fibromyalgia symptoms.
+Studies have demonstrated that exercise can relieve fibromyalgia symptoms.
 However, patients fearful of their pain are frequently reluctant to work out or even move around much at all, knowing that such activity could reignite their pain.
 The body then loses its conditioning, which results in greater pain.
 Thus, the patient gets stuck in a cycle of being afraid of aggravating his or her pain, which causes more pain due to inactivity – which just serves to justify the fear of pain.

 Helping Affected Clients